anegg0/gr0wing-hugo/content/posts/2012-10-07-free-and-homeless-the-experiment-part-15.md

 For what I know, he only cares about people, birds and all other living creatures.

 He&#8217;s kind with birds: he feeds them everyday with great attention.
-&#8220;You need to distribute the food evenly on the ground so birds don&#8217;t have to fight.&#8221; he says.
+"You need to distribute the food evenly on the ground so birds don&#8217;t have to fight." he says.

 He treats people with the same kindness.
 Gives them meditation instructions and encouragements.